-Mega Millions Lottery is a multi state lottery game played twice a week in participating States in the United States of America.
+Mega Millions Lottery is a multi-state lottery played twice a week in participating states in the United States of America.
 Mega Millions has an initial jackpot of $15 Million which rolls over until a lottery player wins it.

-How to Win Mega Millions
+How to Play Mega Millions

 Matching all 6 numbers pays out the top jackpot in the Mega Millions Lottery game.
 There are also 8 other prize tiers ranging from $2 to a whopping $1,000,000 for matching numbers in different combinations.

 Mega Plier Feature

 The Mega Plier feature allows players to win 2x, 3x or even 4x their prize value.
 This feature is a paid for one which players can opt for by paying an extra $1.
 This feature is optional and allows for a multiplier of wins.

 It means that if a player wins $1,000,000 on a draw by matching 5 numbers, they could double the win with the Mega Plier feature if taken.
 The Mega Plier feature is not available on the main jackpot though, for obvious reasons.

-Mega Millions History
+Mega Millions Lottery History

 Mega Millions Lottery was originally called the Big Game when it launched on August 31st, 1996.
-The first draw took place on Friday September 6th 1996 with just 6 states participating, these were Georgia, Illinois, Maryland, Massachusetts, Michigan and Virginia.
+The first draw took place on Friday, September 6th, 1996 with just 6 states participating.
+These were Georgia, Illinois, Maryland, Massachusetts, Michigan and Virginia.

 The first format of the Big Game paid out winners of the top jackpot only in annual installments.
 A cash value option for lottery winners was first introduced in January 1999.